ujjwalguptaofficial/mahal-doc/content/docs/basic/directive.md

 ---
-Title: 'Component'
+Title: 'Directive'
 Keywords: 'mahal'
-Description: 'Get started with mahal'
+Description: 'Directive are reusable method which can be attached on element for low level access to element.'
 ---

 # Directive

 Directive are reusable method which can be attached on element for low level access to element.
 Similar to component - they have lifecycle.

-The `model` and `class` are examples of directive.
+The `model`, `class`, `html` are examples of directive.

 A directive is called before the target element is rendered.
 The directive has access to element and parameter passed to it.
 There are three lifecycle for directive -